SriVidyaYeluripati/Data-Assimilation/README.md

 $$

 > “The largest coefficient is bounded by $\|y\|_2$ scaled by $1/\sqrt{\eta_k}$ — poor conditioning ($\eta_k$ small) makes coefficients explode.”
+> That’s the ℓ∞ bound — it says the largest single coefficient is bounded by the inverse square root of ηₖ times the size of the data vector y.”

 ---